Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 Another way you can increase your chances of qualifying for a personal loan is to choose the lender you want to work with according to your credit score.
 If you have a low credit score, less than 600, you’ll likely have trouble getting approved by banks and other traditional financial institutions.
 And if you’re not rejected then you’ll definitely be offered a significantly higher interest rate.

-You should instead opt to work with an alternative lender like Mogo who specializes in helping out credit-constrained individuals.
+You should instead opt to work with an alternative lender like Mogo which specializes in helping out credit-constrained individuals.
 Just make sure you avoid payday lenders and other predatory lenders who are looking to prey upon the desperate.

 Applying for a personal loan doesn’t need to be a difficult experience if you’re prepared and know what to expect.